denyspoltorak/odt2wiki/README.md

 * If you have a folder with diagrams which were used in your document, odt2wiki can rely on them for the wiki, creating meaningful captions from file names.
 That works even if the diagrams were resized by GoogleDocs behind the scene.

-* odt2wiki adds a navigation bar and a sidebar with a collapsible table of contents.
+* odt2wiki adds a navigation bar and a sidebar with a collapsible table of contents for GitHub wiki.
+Hugo Book provides its own navigation which looks better.

 * Image size is preserved.
 You won't see a small diagram from your document take a whole page of wiki.